expressjs/vhost/README.md

 var vhost = require('vhost')
 ```

-### vhost(hostname, server)
+### vhost(hostname, handle)

-Create a new middleware function to hand off request to `server` when the incoming
+Create a new middleware function to hand off request to `handle` when the incoming
 host for the request matches `hostname`.
+The function is called as
+`handle(req, res, next)`, like a standard middleware.

 `hostname` can be a string or a RegExp object.
 When `hostname` is a string it can
 contain `*` to match 1 or more characters in that section of the hostname.
 When